-The Danube Valley Excursion day trip takes you from Vienna to the Wachau, a picturesque valley along the Danube, known for its excellent wine.
+The Danube Valley Excursion day trip takes you from Vienna to Wachau, a picturesque valley along the Danube known for its excellent wine.

-The area is a UNESCO World Heritage Site and showcases many medieval castles, impressive monasteries, and a breathtaking landscape.
+The area is a UNESCO World Heritage Site and showcases many medieval castles, impressive monasteries, and breathtaking landscapes.

-The heart of the Wachau is the old wine merchant’s town Krems.
-At the end of the day, you will visit Melk, the “Cradle of Austria“, the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.
+The heart of Wachau is the old wine merchant’s town, Krems.
+At the end of the day, you will visit Melk, the “Cradle of Austria,” the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.

 4. The Spanish Riding School Tour